 In many cases the organisations will be bodies corpoprate or unincorporated associations but in some they may be trusts.
 However, in all cases there must be a rule preventing the distribution of income or profits to members or those in control.

-Approval may be withdrawn by the Secretary of State, from a date that he may specify, where the conditions of approval are not being met.
-Although withdrawal of approval may be made retrospectively, in practice, contributions should not be disallowed retrospectively where they have been made in good faith.
+Approval may be withdrawn by the Secretary of State (etc) from a specified date where the conditions of approval are not being met.
+Although withdrawal of approval may be made retrospectively, in practice, retrospective contributions should not be disallowed where they have been made in good faith.

 These are bodies involved in organising and delivering major regeneration projects in key urban locations.
-They require formal approval by The Office of the Deputy Prime Minister.
-The first such body was approved in 1999 and at May 2005 there are 22.
-They can take many forms but the majority are companies limited by guarantee.
+They are designated urban regeneration companies by Treasury order.
+They may take various forms but the majority are companies limited by guarantee.
 Most are not for profit organisations.

 Taxation of LEAs, TECs, LECs & URCs

-The bodies are liable to tax in the normal way, depending on the form they take, on any income from interest, rents etc, and on any trading profits should they engage in trading activities.
-Contributions, for which a deduction is allowed to the contributor under ICTA88/S79, ICTA88/S79A, or ICTA88/S79B should not be included as income of the body unless, very exceptionally, the contributor has stipulated that his contribution was specifically for use in the trading activity to cover revenue rather than capital expenditure of the trade.
+The bodies are liable to tax in the normal way, depending on the form they take, on any investment income (interest, rents etc) and on any trading profits should they engage in trading activities.
+Contributions, for which a deduction is allowed to the contributor under ITTOIA05/S82 (IT) or CTA09/S82 (CT) should not be included as income of the body unless, very exceptionally, the contributor has stipulated that his contribution was specifically for use in the trading activity to cover revenue rather than capital expenditure of the trade.